JohnLauber/bourbon-genesis/README.md

 ## Usage

-The theme is setup to use [Grunt](http://gruntjs.com/) to compile Bourbon/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the Gruntfile.
+The theme is setup to use [Gulp](http://gulpjs.com/) to compile Bourbon/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the Gruntfile.
 Alternatively, you can use [CodeKit](http://incident57.com/codekit/) or whatever else you prefer to compile the SCSS and manage the JavaScript.

 Rename folder to your theme name, change the `assets/styles/source/style.scss` intro block to your theme information.
-Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
-Run `grunt` to execute tasks.
+Open the theme directory in terminal and run `npm install` to pull in all Gulp dependencies.
+Run `gulp` to execute tasks.
 Change theme as you will.
 If you have the LiveReload browser extension, it will reload after any SCSS or JS changes.

 - Compile `assets/styles/source/style.scss` to `style.css`
 - Compile `assets/styles/source/editor-style.scss` to `editor-style.css`